 - Applicants are eligible to apply for federal financial aid through Free Application Federal Student Aid (FAFSA).
 Please visit the Office of Scholarships and Financial Aid for more information.

 There are computers available in the studio and computer lab, however, they are often used for courses.
-It is strongly recommended that you bring your own laptop computer to campus.
+Students are expected to have laptops by the first day of classes.
 Personal computers must meet specific computer requirements in order to run the necessary software.

-Please contact the Graduate Coordinator, Emilio Romero, at firstname.lastname@example.org, or at 520-621-9819.
-He can arrange a tour of our facilities and set up meetings with faculty and students in the planning program.
+Please contact us at email@example.com to arrange a tour of our facilities and set up meetings with faculty and students in the planning program.
 You can also take a virtual tour of CAPLA, or experience the University of Arizona campus through a Virtual Visit.